GalvanizeOpenSource/stats-shortcourse/src/combinatorics.rst

 Combinatorics
 ====================

-   * The mathematics of ordering, choosing sets, etc.
+   * The mathematics of counting, ordering, choosing sets, etc.
    * Useful for counting events in your sample space.

 Factorials